-Maxim works as a Research assistant at CEPRI - Centre for Private Governance, University of Copenhagen.
-His current research project investigates the legal status of extraterritorial regulation in the maritime sector, with particular focus on the phenomenon of modern slavery.
+His previous research project as a postdoc (2020-2022, also in CEPRI) investigated the legal status of extraterritorial regulation in the maritime sector, with particular focus on the phenomenon of modern slavery.

 Maxim received his bachelor degree in law from Saint Petersburg State University, and master degrees in law from the Russian School of Private Law and the University of Oslo (LL.M. in Public International Law with programme option in International Trade, Investment and Commercial Law; LL.M. in Maritime Law).

 Maxim holds a PhD in Law from the University of Copenhagen (awarded in May 2020).
 His PhD project investigated how international investment law can contribute to the promotion of responsible business conduct among foreign investors (read the report here).

 In addition, he has studied at the International Academy for Arbitration Law (France), Columbia School of Law Summer Program (The Netherlands) and attended courses in human rights law at the University of Bologna (Italy).